x-api-key header or an OpenAI-style bearer token.

-Send one API key header with each request.
-ThinkFeel accepts either the x-api-key header or an OpenAI-style bearer token.
 Generate keys yourself after onboarding is approved.
-Standard onboarding users should send one key header on every request.
-Some approved self-serve personas can use a payment challenge instead of API keys when Curve Labs enables that option for your account.
+API-key billing is the standard path, so send one key header on every request.
+Payment challenges only appear on allowlisted self-serve endpoints or personas when Curve Labs enables that option for your account.

 Supported API key headers

-For OpenAI-compatible clients, send your key as Authorization: Bearer.
+Authorization: Bearer.
 The x-api-key header is still supported for direct ThinkFeel requests.

 Environment variables